 San Diego Audit Appeals and Tax Litigation Lawyers Can Help

-While we make all efforts to avoid litigation, we are thoroughly prepared to bring a case to trial in situations where doing so is in the client's best interests.
+While we try to avoid litigation, we are thoroughly prepared to bring a case to trial when doing so is in the client's best interests.
 Whether we are negotiating a favorable compromise or are on the attack with hard-hitting litigation strategies, our San Diego audit appeals and litigation lawyers are zealous and dedicated taxpayer advocates.
-We help business entities and individual taxpayers appeal the results of:
+We help business entities and individual taxpayers appeal the results of the following:

 - Bitcoin- and cryptocurrency-related audits

 - Business and corporate tax audits